hasiburratul/daah/_posts/2025-05-10-assignment-3.md

   -
 ---

+*Ready to grade*

 ## Introduction
 In early April I found myself doom‑scrolling through ThisPersonDoesNotExist—a kind of infinite hall of mirrors where every smiling stranger feels plausible until that second glance when the teeth blur or the earrings go missing.
 Two thoughts collided.
 First, these faces are improving at a speed that feels exponential.
 Second, so are the detectors trained to unmask them.
 What happens, I wondered, when we pit contemporary visual‑AI pipelines against a hand‑curated rogues' gallery of GAN portraits and bona‑fide celebrity photos?
+Arnold & Tilton’s concept of “distant viewing” frames this exact challenge: using computational methods to analyze large image corpora and interrogate what machines actually “see”.

 Assignment 3 handed me the perfect sandbox: build a custom corpus, push it through Orange Data Mining, 2D CLIP, and DV Explorer, then write a critical essay.
 I decided to go all‑in on the face problem, assembling 100 images—fifty "people" who never lived, fifty public‑domain celebrities who definitely did—and to document, in painful detail, how each tool read, clustered, mis‑read, and finally betrayed its own biases.
 The story that follows is equal parts lab‑notebook and reflective essay, woven together in the cadence you would expect from an HCI heavy course post‑mortem: data, screenshots, but also a healthy dose of "why does this matter?"